Award: Career Pathway Certificate

 You may qualify to earn a Career Pathway Certificate at no cost if you meet all eligibility requirements.

-Graduates of this Career Pathway Certificate program may enter the workforce or transfer credit into the NICC Computer Numerical Control (CNC) Machinist Technician diploma program.
+Graduates of this Career Pathway Certificate program may enter the workforce or transfer credit into the NICC Industrial Maintenance Technician diploma program or the Industrial Maintenance Technician Associate of Applied Science program.
 Course transfer information is listed in the chart below.

 Career Pathway Course

 |Material Identification | 16 hours||ELE:142 Electrical Material Identification||1|

 |Mechanical Drive Systems and Maintenance Awareness | 72 hours||IND:195 Mechanical Drives||3|

 |Introduction to Fluid Dynamics and Hydraulics | 64 hours||ELE:172 Fundamentals of Fluid Dynamics||3|